MicrosoftDocs/windows-itpro-docs/windows/keep-secure/windows-defender-block-at-first-seen.md

 The file-based determination typically takes 1 to 4 seconds.

 The following video describes how this feature works:
-<iframe src="https://osgwiki.com/images/d/de/Windows_Defender_-_Fast_Learning.mp4" width="640" height="360" allowFullScreen="true" frameBorder="0" scrolling="no"></iframe>
+<iframe src="https://tnstage.redmond.corp.microsoft.com/en-us/itpro/windows/keep-secure/media/Windows_Defender_-_Fast_Learning.mp4" width="640" height="360" allowFullScreen="true" frameBorder="0" scrolling="no"></iframe>

-> **Note:**&nbsp;&nbsp;Suspicious file downloads requiring additional back-end processing to reach a determination will be locked by Windows Defender on the first machine where the file is encountered, until it is finished uploading to the back-end.
-Users will see a longer “Running security scan” message in the browser while the file is being uploaded, leading to slower download times for these files.
+> **Note:**&nbsp;&nbsp;Suspicious file downloads requiring additional backend processing to reach a determination will be locked by Windows Defender on the first machine where the file is encountered, until it is finished uploading to the backend.
+Users will see a longer "Running security scan" message in the browser while the file is being uploaded.
+This might result in what appear to slowerr download times for some files.

-## ENABLE BLOCK AT FIRST SIGHT
+## Enable Block at First Sight

-### USE GROUP POLICY TO CONFIGURE BAFS
+### Use Group Policy to configure Block at First Sight

-You can use Group Policy to control whether Windows Defender will continue to lock a suspicious file until it is uploaded to the back-end.
+You can use GP to control whether Windows Defender will continue to lock a suspicious file until it is uploaded to the backend.

 This feature ensures the device checks in real time with the Microsoft Active Protection Service (MAPS) before allowing certain content to be run or accessed.
 If this feature is disabled, the check will not occur, which will lower the protection state of the device.